tejasd1994/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+The important sources are :
+Bikeshare company
+google